lindaojiu/Fast-and-Simple-Approximate-String-Matching/README.md

 Project of KAUST AMCS 240 Algorithms

-this is the second algorithm of our team project.
+This is the second algorithm of our team project.

 Team Member :